-The congregation of St. Lucas UCC offers unique opportunities to serve in our Caring Ministries Program which include: Visiting homebound members, Praying in the intercessory prayer network, Delivering Sunday flowers to the hospitalized, Phoning folks in transition from rehab, Organizing funeral luncheons, Writing/sending caring notes, Knitting/Crocheting prayer shawls, Knitting pocket prayers for our men and women in the U.S. Military, Creating baby blankets for baptismal gifts and Participating in regular hospital calling.
+The congregation of St. Lucas UCC offers unique opportunities to serve in our Caring Ministries Program which include: visiting homebound members, praying in the intercessory prayer network, delivering Sunday flowers to the hospitalized, phoning folks in transition from rehab, organizing funeral luncheons and writing/sending caring notes.
 Reach out to learn more!

 LOAVES AND FISHES

 At St. Lucas UCC, our Loaves & Fishes Ministry aims to feed the hungry, or those who are food insecure.
 This ministry currently sponsors 5 different initiatives: The Backpack Program, The Little Free Pantry, The Freezer Meal program, Free Community Meals and Purchase With A Purpose.